“If I am not for myself, who is for me?

 —Hillel, Pirkei Avot, 1:14

 The pursuit of social justice and social action is a cornerstone of Bethesda Jewish Congregation’s (BJC) philosophy.
-By working together as a community, we fulfill our mandate of tikkun olam (repairing the world) and gemilut hasadim (acts of kindness) and make a difference.
+By working together as a community, we fulfill our mandate of tikkun olam (repairing the world) and gemilut hasadim (acts of kindness) and making a difference.

 BJC’s Social Action Committee (SAC) channels energy into action.
 We are active in our local community, we support national initiatives, and we engage in efforts to make a difference in the lives of others around the world.
 At BJC, we fulfill this commitment in a unique way— by including a strong inter-congregational component in many of our social action projects.
 We often work in partnership with members of Bradley Hills Presbyterian Church (BHPC); sometimes we are joined by our Muslim brothers and sisters from neighboring mosques.